MileHacker Logo

 Historical Significance

 Sangli a long and storied history, deeply intertwined with the Maratha Empire and later, its status as a princely state under British rule.
 The city's prominence grew under the Patwardhan dynasty, who established the princely state of Sangli in the late 18th century.
-These rulers were not only administrators but also patrons of art, culture, and education.
+These rulers were not merely administrators but also patrons of art, culture, and education.
 Their legacy is visible in the city's architecture and institutions, most notably the revered Sangli Ganpati Temple.

 Miraj, Sangli's neighboring twin city, also holds historical significance, specifically in the realm of Hindustani classical music.
 It gained renown as a central point for manufacturing traditional Indian musical instruments, like the sitar and tanpura, a tradition that continues today.
 Exploring Sangli means stepping onto ground where history has left its mark, telling stories of resilience, artistry, and community.